 It’s possible to be spammy, of course, and nobody likes that.
-But if you’re recommending gear you use, you’re gonna link to it anyway.
-Might as well get a couple bucks, too.
+But if you’re recommending gear you use, you’re going to link to it anyway.
+Might as well get a couple of bucks, too.

 There are loads of options for the aspiring affiliate.
-Amazon Associates is a big one, and very versatile.
+Amazon Associates is a big one and is very versatile.
 Many big websites, or online stores, have their own affiliate programs.
 Google “yourpreferredwebsite” + “affiliate” to see if your preferred site has one.

-Whaaat?
-Why are we talking about writing on a website about travel and photography?
+What?
+Why are we talking about writing on a website about phone photography?

 It’s because you’re here to make money.
 And content, writing especially, is what makes the Internet go ’round.

-Start a blog.
 If you’re a photographer, you need a portfolio site anyway.
-It’s especially important for those who want to be a travel photographer.
+It’s especially essential for those who want to be a travel photographer.

 Once you’ve got one, and you’ve written some content, you have lots of options to monetize.

-Affiliate programs, advertisements, your own services… the list goes on.
+Affiliate programs, advertisements, or your own services – the list goes on.

 Here are some popular options for photographers who want their own site:

-Wix: Very prevalent among artists because it’s dead simple to set up and has a very strong visual-centric design.
+Wix: Very prevalent among artists because it’s dead simple to set up and has a solid visual-centric design.
 Wix is great if you don’t want to waste time designing your own site.